 In February, we issued SEK 1.5bn in new bonds, and we ended the first quarter with SEK 3.8bn in cash and money market investments.
-The bond issue, in combination with our September sell-down in Zalando and revised shareholder remuneration policy, has put us in a strong finansial position from which we can execute on our strategy even if we expect that the ongoing crisis will result in an elevated capital need in certain companies in our portfolio.
+The bond issue, in combination with our September sell-down The Nordic online grocery market has experienced a surge in demand in recent weeks.
+Both MatHem and Kolonial.no have become vital parts of society in Zalando and revised shareholder remuneration policy, has put us in a strong finansial position from which we can execute on our strategy even if we expect that the ongoing crisis will result in an elevated capital need in certain companies in our portfolio.
 Per quarter-end, we held a net debt position of SEK 1.5bn, corresponding to 2.2% of Portfolio Value.